sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 impressive **C interoperability**.
 It also doubles as a **robust build system**, compatible with existing codebases.

-The C ABI compatibility also is an interesting offer, because it opens to zig Projects a wide range of library options, ready to use.
+The C ABI compatibility is also an interesting offer because it opens to Zig Projects a wide range of library options, ready to use.

-So, at first, zig looks like a nice option to write code to run in de middleware, between a client application and a database or a specialized system, assuming the scenario of usual enterprise solutions.
+So, at first, zig looks like a nice option to write code to run in the middleware, between a client application and a database or a specialized system, assuming the scenario of usual enterprise solutions.
 Of course, zig promises also systems, low-level, cross-platform and embedded capabilities, and